Krakean/Pfim/index.md

 [![Pfim-benchmark1](img/benchmark.png)](img/benchmark.png)

+Each row represents an image that all contestants are given to decode.
+The number of times a library can decode that image in a given time frame is the throughput.
+Every cell shows the relative throughput to the fastest decoder in the row (which has a relative throughput of 1.0).
+A relative throughput of `0.1` would mean that the library is 10x slower than the library that has `1.0` in the same row.

 Notice Pfim is one of the fastest if not the fastest in each decoding each image.

 **Caveat**: Some libraries do much more than decode images, and may not have the time or want the sacrifice that may come with optimizing the decoding process.